 The Impact of Sugar on Your Health: Understanding the Long-Term Effects

-Sugar is an important ingredient used in Indian traditions, especially while cooking sweet and dessert dishes.
+Sugar forms an integral part of the Indian traditional ingredient while preparing Indian sweet and dessert dishes.
 Holidays and celebrations seem to be incomplete without such crucial items.
 Who does not enjoy sweets or candies?
 But excessive sugar is not good.
 Too much sugar can harm your health.
 In fact, it may ruin your skin too.
 Sugar kills the collagen in skin and leaves wrinkles and other wrinkles-like signs.
 Several diets rich in sugar increase blood pressure, interfere with the immune system, and increase the risk of heart disease.
 By following this guide, you’ll discover how eating too much sugar can harm our health.

 How does consuming too much sugar affect overall health?